eerimoq/simba/doc/user-guide.rst

 How to release a package
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This is how to release a package.
-Two files are creted, one wth the
+Two files are created, one with the
 suffix ``tar.gz`` and one with the suffix ``.whl``.
 The ``.whl``-file
 is input to the installation command, described in the next section.